 Rosenbaum, Paul R. and Donald B. Rubin (1983).
 The Central Role of the Propensity Score in Observational Studies for Causal Effects.
 Biometrika, 70(1): 41–55.

 Funding for this report was provided by the New York City Mayor’s Office of Criminal Justice (MOCJ).
 Points of view or opinions contained within this document are those of the authors and do not necessarily represent the official position or policies of the City University of New York, John Jay College, or their funding partners.

 The authors are grateful to the staff and leadership of the Mayor’s Office of Criminal Justice for their guidance and support during the development of the project.
-The authors are also grateful for the assistance received from current and former colleagues from the Research and Evaluation Center who contributed to the report: Nicole Alexander, Justice Banks, Kwan-Lamar Blount-Hill, Patricia Cobar, Shun Feng, Sebastian Hoyos-Torres, Gina Moreno, Rhoda Ramdeen, Angela Silletti, Jason Szkola, Kathleen Tomberg, Anthony Vega, and Kevin Wolff.
+The authors are also grateful for the assistance received from current and former colleagues from the Research and Evaluation Center who contributed to the report: Nicole Alexander, Justice Banks, Kwan-Lamar Blount-Hill, Patricia Cobar, Shun Feng, Sebastian Hoyos-Torres, Gina Moreno, Rhoda Ramdeen, Angela Silletti, Victor St. John, Jason Szkola, Kathleen Tomberg, Anthony Vega, and Kevin Wolff.